AbishekThapa/South-East-Queensland-Public-Transport-Analysis/README.md

 This repository contains the code for a full data pipeline and analysis of the South East Queensland (Translink) public transport network.
 The project demonstrates skills in ETL, database management (PostgreSQL), data cleaning, advanced SQL querying, and data visualization.

-The primary script (`main.ipynb`) automates the ingestion and cleaning of raw GTFS data, making it ready for the analysis performed in the accompanying Jupyter Notebook (`scripts_for_data_cleaning.ipynb`).
+The primary script (`notebooks/main.ipynb`) automates the ingestion and cleaning of raw GTFS data, making it ready for the analysis performed in the accompanying Jupyter Notebook (`scripts_for_data_cleaning.ipynb`).

 ---